securevale/swift-confidential/README.md

 ### Building libraries for distribution

-By default, Swift Confidential does not annotate the generated `ConfidentialKit` import with `@_implementationOnly` attribute.
-However, there are cases, such as when [creating an XCFramework bundle](https://developer.apple.com/documentation/xcode/creating-a-multi-platform-binary-framework-bundle), in which you should use implementation-only imports to avoid exposing internal symbols to your library consumers.
-To enable implementation-only `ConfidentialKit` import, set `implementationOnlyImport` configuration option to `true`.
+By default, Swift Confidential does not annotate the generated `ConfidentialKit` import with `@_implementationOnly` or `internal`.
+However, there are cases, such as when [creating an XCFramework bundle](https://developer.apple.com/documentation/xcode/creating-a-multi-platform-binary-framework-bundle), in which you should use this style of imports to avoid exposing internal symbols to consumers of your library.
+To enable this:
+- Swift 6: set the `internalImport` configuration option to `true`.
+- Swift 5 and earlier: set the `implementationOnlyImport` configuration option to `true`.

 > [!IMPORTANT]
-> The implementation-only imports are applicable for types used only internally, thus it is an error to enable `implementationOnlyImport` if either of the secrets has access level set to `public`.
-Also note that setting the `implementationOnlyImport` option to `true` does not imply implementation-only imports for extended namespaces.
+> The implementation-only / internal imports are applicable for types used only internally, thus it is an error to enable `implementationOnlyImport` or `internalImport` if either of the secrets has access level set to `public`.
+Also note that setting either of these options to `true` does not affect imports for extended namespaces.
+Furthermore, note that only one of `implementationOnlyImport` and `internalImport` can take affect, and the `internalImport` will supercede the former, if they are both present.

 ### Additional considerations for Confidential Swift Package plugin